crossplane/crossplane/docs/introduction/composition.md

 Consider a `VPCNetwork` composite resource that creates an AWS VPC network with an internet gateway, route table, and several subnets.
-Defining this resource as a composite allows the infrastructure operator to easily reuse their configuration, but it does not make sense in their organisation to allow application operators to create "supporting infrastructure" like a VPC network.
+Defining this resource as a composite allows the infrastructure operator to easily reuse their configuration, but it does not make sense in their organization to allow application operators to create "supporting infrastructure" like a VPC network.

 In both of the above scenarios the infrastructure operator may statically